Open Data Hub logo

 7. To add additional software, click Add software, complete the relevant fields, and confirm your entry.

-9. Optional: Add packages to the notebook images.
-After the import has completed, the packages are added to the image’s meta-data and displayed on the Jupyter server creation page.
+9. Optional: Add packages to the workbench images.
+After the import has completed, the packages are added to the image’s meta-data and displayed on the workbench creation page.

 1. Click the Packages tab.